incinn/barnz.dev/content/projects/startpage/index.md

 I used this project as an excuse to play around with the templating language **Pug**.

 - PUG
-  - For quick and easy templating
+  - Templating engine
 - TypeScript
-  - Controls all interactive elements
+  - Strongly typed JavaScript
 - SASS
-  - CSS preprocessor for sanity
+  - CSS preprocessor

 # Usage

 Anyone can use the startpage.
 All configuration options, theme settings, bookmarks and weather location data is saved to the browser's **local storage**.
-Making clearing your data trivial.
+This makes clearing your data easy.

 Settings can be found by clicking the cog icon in the top right of the page.
-Here you're able to configure certain components, add bookmarks etc.
+Here you're able to configure certain components, add bookmarks, set the weather location etc.

 I added some default bookmarks as an example so the page doesn't feel so empty.
 Feel free to remove them!